 7. Jordan Pond Path (Acadia National Park)

-A premier, level-grade loop around crystal-clear waters.
-Ideal for a high-performance morning stroll or artisanal photography.
+This level loop goes around crystal-clear waters.
+Indeed, it is ideal for a morning stroll or photography.

 -

-The Sightings: Iconic views of the Bubbles Mountains reflected in the pristine pond.
+The Sightings: See the Bubbles Mountains reflected in the pond.

 8. Grafton Notch State Park

-A world-class hub for diverse geological features.
-Conquer the Old Speck Mountain trail for a high-altitude payout.
+This park is a hub for diverse rock features.
+For instance, you can conquer the Old Speck Mountain trail for a high-altitude view.

 -

-The Mission: Explore the Eyebrow Loop or refuel at the base of another Screw Auger Falls.
+The Mission: Explore the Eyebrow Loop or relax at the base of another Screw Auger Falls.

 -